EXCLUSIVE-Lebanon's leaders warned in July about explosives at port - documents

 Reuters could not independently confirm his description of the letter.

-The prime minister's office and the presidency did not respond to requests for comment about the July 20 letter.
+The presidency did not respond to requests for comment about the July 20 letter.

+A representative for Diab, whose government resigned on Monday following the blast, said the PM received the letter on July 20 and it was sent to the Supreme Defence Council for advice within 48 hours.
+"The current cabinet received the file 14 days prior to the explosion and acted on it in a matter of days.
+Previous administrations had over six years and did nothing."

 The prosecutor general did not respond to requests for comment.